 Walk Through History

-Through May 2022, Fredericksburg is celebrating the 175th anniversary of its founding.
-There are plenty of ways to learn about Fredericksburg's past and present.
+Did you know that Fredericksburg was founded more than 175 years ago?
+There are plenty of opportunities to learn about Fredericksburg's past and present.

 - Take a free walking tour.
 Experience the history of Fredericksburg with a walking tour of Fredericksburg's nationally-recognized historic district.
 Pick up more information at the Visitor Information Center, located at 302 E. Austin St.